 Having found true eloquence to be the soul's virtuous energy exerted through speech, I would remind you that the sermon is a peculiar species of eloquence.
-Like all other eloquence, it aims always to produce a orgiserated at Library of Congress on 2025-05-17 20:09 GMT / https://hdl.handle.net/2027/uva.x00230384 Jlic Domain, Google-digitized / http://www.hathitrust.org/access use#pd-google definite, practical volition in the hearer.
+Like all other eloquence, it aims always to produce a definite, practical volition in the hearer.
 This aim is, in the best sense, a worthy one; for the acts it evokes are the spiritual.
 But its peculiarity is chiefly this, that it applies to the will, the authority of God, the only Lord of the conscience.
 This alone, I repeat, makes the gospel discourse.
 Other orators bring to bear upon the understandings of their hearers the force of human testimony and natural reason; they apply to their hearts legitimate secular and moral inducements.
 The preacher relies alone upon evangelical inducements, and refers every conviction of the reason ultimately to God's testimony.
 I elaborate this all-important distinction carefully; perhaps my reasons for it are difficult to grasp, because of their simplicity.
 The end, I repeat, of every oration is to make men do.
-But the things which the sermon would make men do, are only the Therefore it must apply to them the things of God. authority of God.
-If your discourse urges the hearer merely with excellent reasons and inducements, natural, ethical, social, legal, political, self-interested, philanthropic, if it does not end by bringing their wills under the direct grasp of a "thus saith the Lord," it is not a sermon; it has degenerated into a speech.
+But the things which the sermon would make men do, are only the things of God.
+Therefore it must apply to them the authority of God.
+If your discourse urges the hearer merely with excellent reasons and inducements, natural, ethical, social, legal, political, self-interested, philanthropic, if it does not end by bringing their wills under the direct grasp of a "thus saith the Lord," it is not a sermon; it has degenerated into a speech.1 ficulty of the young preacher is caused by confusion of thought, upon the precise nature and aim of the sermon.
+Such was the testimony of Dr. Baxter's experience.
+If the true conception of preaching is that high and sacred one which I have presented, how inexpressibly does he enervate its proper force, who confounds it with the moral oration!

 Were it necessary, young gentlemen, I would even beseech you to master these definitions of what eloquence is, and of what the sermon is.
 Fix them firmly in your minds, as the foundations of successful study in this course.
 As we proceed, you will meet many confirmations of their justice, and I trust that when we are done, you will think with me of them.
-One great difficulty of the young preacher is caused by confusion of thought, upon the precise nature and aim of the sermon.
-Such was the testimony of Dr. Baxter's experience.
-If the true conception of preaching is that high and sacred one which I have presented, how inexpressibly does he enervate its proper force, who confounds it with the moral oration!
+One great dif-

-1 1 Thess. ii.
+&lt;sup>1 1 Thess. ii.
 13.